* Putin signals no shift on Syria

-Putin, who has signed laws in his new term that critics call part of a campaign to suppress dissent after the biggest protests of his 12 years in power, defended such actions as necessary to instil order and said he had taken steps to improve democracy.
+Putin has signed laws in his new term that critics say are part of a campaign to suppress dissent after the biggest protests of his 12 years in power.
+Putin said he acted to instil order and that he had taken steps to improve democracy.

-"What is 'tightening the screws'?" he said, according to a Kremlin transcript.
+"What is 'tightening the screws'?" he said.
 "If this means the demand that everyone, including representatives of the opposition, obey the law, then yes, this demand will be consistently implemented."

 Putin declined to comment on the sentences handed down to three women from punk band Pussy Riot jailed for two years for performing a raucous anti-Putin song inside a Moscow cathedral.